bdjohnson529/codechalet.com/_docs/javascript/serverless-js.md

 ```

 ### Filtering in Javascript
 Our filtering function will add the HTML `hidden` attribute to the `divs` which need to be hidden.
+We can retrieve a `HTMLCollection` with the containing `divs` by selecting all elements with the class name `destination`.
+The `getElementsByClassName` API does this quite nicely.

+Using another web API, `element.classList.add`, we can add the `hidden` attribute to the `divs` which we don't want to display to the user.
+We are rendering everything, and then hiding the `divs` which we don't want to see.
+Of course we could approach this problem the other way round and hide all the divs when the page first loads, and use our Javascript function to show the divs which we want the user to see.
 ```javascript
 function FilterDestinations(filter) {
   // get list of destinations